The Top 11 Most Breathtaking Things To Do In Banff National Park

 But honestly, we think it’s better to just enjoy the bliss, sometimes it’s nice not to know every little thing about somewhere so incredible.

 There are two main waterfalls that make Johnston Canyon even more notorious, the Lower Falls and the Upper Falls.
 The Lower Falls has a small viewing platform that allows you to walk through a small cave to an opening where you get so close you can feel the mist of the falls.
 The Upper Falls has a small platform that takes you out on top of the river so you can see around the corner to the powerful waterfall that is over 40 metres tall.

 You can also view the Upper Falls from above and see where the water starts it’s plunging journey downwards.
-The water is a shade of blue that is different from the lakes but still just as stunning and vivid.
+The water is a shade of blue that is unique, stunning and exceptionally vivid.

 The entire trail usually takes anywhere from 1-2 hours depending on stops or if you’re taking a tour.
 The parking lot can fill up quickly so if you plan on driving yourself get there early!
 It’s a very busy place but no matter how many times we have done it, it still remains one of the most breathtaking things to do in Banff that never gets old.

 4) Lake Louise